Interstate River Water Disputes Act, 1956: Amendment Bill of 2019

+River Boards Act, 1956

+This is an act passed by the Parliament under entry 56 of Union List to form River Boards to advice or recommend states in developing intrastate water resource projects which does not have interstate implications.
+Section 8 of Interstate River Water Disputes Act, 1956 stipulates that no reference shall be made to a Tribunal of any dispute that may arise regarding any matter which may be referred to arbitration under the River Boards Act, 1956.

 Dams Safety Act, 2021

 Parliament passed the Dams Safety Act, 2021 to monitor the safety of aging dams located on all rivers of India.
 As it is covering all the rivers in India instead of interstate rivers, a petition was filed in High Court against such law challenging its constitutional validity.The Act was not passed by law after taking the approval of State legislatures before the bill is passed by the Parliament as required under Article 252.
 The Act makes executive wing of states responsible in implementing the objectives of the Act.
 This legislation was made by the Parliament per item 56 of the Union List whose implementation per Article 73 and 162 is totally under executive powers of the Union and not by the States unless mutually agreed upon per Article 258.